22 Nov Miguel Cotto Robbed On Score Points

 Canelo Alvarez vs Miguel Cotto – Las Vegas Fight Night

 Many were stunned, when it came down to the scorecards in Saturday night’s big fight – Fight fans seen with their own eyes Miguel Cotto – out move, out pace and out punch Alvarez.
-Not taking away the harder punches that were landed by Alvarez – but those harder punches was not as common as the fight and score cards dictated in real live.
+Not taking away the harder punches that were landed by Alvarez – but those harder punches was not as common as the fight and score cards dictated in real life.
 When Max Kellerman – did the interview with Alvarez.
 Kellerman had no comments or words for the boxer concerning being pop-shoted for 12 rounds.
 A disappointed Miguel Cotto didn’t participate in the interview or the post fight interviews – Freddie Roach commented; “I thought Cotto won the fight”.

 The fight took on a pattern: Cotto (40-5, 33 knockouts) was busier for many of the rounds but Alvarez (46-1-1, 32 KOs) landed the harder punches.
 The judges were more impressed with the latter, as Alvarez won 117-111, 119-109 and 118-110.